 4. Muesli Bars

 Muesli bars are one of the most versatile, underrated low FODMAP snacks available.
-You can make your own and vary the ingredients between batches, or you could try some of the Carman’s certified low FODMAP bars.
-There are a range of options to choose from and the great thing is they are stocked at most supermarkets.
+You can make your own and vary the ingredients between batches, or you could try certified low FODMAP bars.
+There is a range of options to choose from and the great thing is they are stocked at most supermarkets.
 Whether you’re hungry while you’re out and about or having morning tea at work, there’s a muesli bar for any occasion.

 5. Cheese and crackers

 It doesn’t get much better than good old cheese and crackers.
 These are perfect when entertaining guests, or getting home after a long day at work.
-The good news is, there are a variety of low FODMAP biscuit options including rice crackers and the Carman’s low FODMAP certified crackers.
+The good news is, that there are a variety of low FODMAP biscuit options including rice crackers.
 You can also check out our blog the truth about cheese and lactose to help you choose which cheeses to include.
 Not only will this taste delicious, but this snack will also help you meet your recommended calcium intake, keeping your bones strong!

 6. Low FODMAP nut mix